 The accrual model is the highest-leverage feature and the most data-hungry.
 Ship it as phase two, after the backward-looking variance detection has earned trust.
 Two months in, the brief catches drift weeks before it becomes a quarterly surprise.

 One thing worth saying out loud: the brief will sometimes make engineering leadership look bad in ways that previously stayed hidden.
 A team running over its allocation used to fade into quarterly averages.
 Now it surfaces as a red alert every Monday.
-Some leaders will resist the system precisely because it creates visibility they did not have before.
+Some leaders will resist the system precisely because it creates visibility they didn't have before.
 That resistance is not noise.
-It is the system working.
+It's the system working.